PetersonLuke/Initial-Pre-Work/README.md

 ## From start to finish, how does data reach you to be rendered in the browser?

-The URL gets intered into the browser.
-THE BROWSER THAN PASES THE URL TO FIND THE PROTOCOL< HOST< PORT< AND PATH.
+The URL gets entered into the browser.
+THE BROWSER THAN PASSES THE URL TO FIND THE PROTOCOL< HOST< PORT< AND PATH.
 An HTTP request is made with the server with all other data being sent using TCP/IP.
-If the request is approved, the serve send "200 OK", giving approval to view the website.
+If the request is approved, the server sends "200 OK", approving to view the website.
-The files are then sent in chuncks of data called packets.
+The files are then sent in chunks of data called packets.
-The browser will than assemble the packets which will then display the website.
+The browser will then assemble the packets which will then display the website.

 ## What code is rendered in the browser?